Reasons why homes don't sell

 Your home isn't easily accessible

-To get your home sold quickly, its important that other agents in the area show it to as many potential buyers as possible.
+To get your home sold quickly, it's important that other agents in the area show it to as many potential buyers as possible.
 When a busy agent is compiling a list of homes to show a buyer, the agent will naturally tend to show those houses that are easiest to gain access to first.
 Many homes on the market have lock boxes on them.
-The lock box is a device which holds a key to the home, that only qualified local agents can access.
-Homes that are listed as being lock box, no appointment needed will get shown more often than homes listed as agent has key, call for appointment.
-If at all possible, you should let your agent put an electronic lock box on your home for easier showing.
+The lockbox is a device that holds a key to the home, that only qualified local agents can access.
+Homes that are listed as being with a lockbox, no appointment needed and it will get shown more often than homes listed as by an agent has a key, or call for an appointment.
+If at all possible, you should let your agent put an electronic lockbox on your home for easier showing.
+This increased the security and electronically logs every time a person enters your home.
 If not, you should do anything else you can to make it as convenient as possible for agents to show your home.

 You have an agent nobody likes

-Sounds almost silly, but its very true.
+Sounds almost silly, but it is very true.
 If your listing agent isn't liked or respected by other agents in your area, it could slow down the sale of your home.
-In Eastern CT, there are just over 900 agents who belong to ECAR, of those there are more than 500 agents who do less than 2 transactions per year!
-Our agent Greg Hanner was one of the ECAR's 42 individual Circle of Excellence award winners for Q2 of 2015.
+In Eastern CT, there are just over 1,000 agents who belong to ECAR, of those there are more than 500 agents who do less than 2 transactions per year!
+Our agent Greg Hanner was one of the ECAR's 2018 "Realtor of the Year" and is ranked in the top 5% of the area agents.
 When an agent prepares to show properties to prospective buyers, the agent begins by talking to the buyer to find out what kind of home they are looking for.
 Then the agent searches the local MLS and other sources for homes that fit the buyer.
 If there are a number of good matches to choose from, and one of them has been listed by an agent that is hard to get along with, or arrogant, or has otherwise made himself unpopular, well, it's just human nature to tend to skip over someone you don't like.